 Persona Injury Litigation

-These are civil claims brought by individuals who have suffered injury, not to their physical person, but to their general persona.
+These are civil claims brought by individuals who have suffered an injury, not to their physical person, but to their general persona.
 Such claims involve defamation, where the plaintiff asserts that the defendant made false and disparaging statements about the plaintiff damaging their reputation.
-A similar type of claim is for breach of one’s right to privacy where plaintiff contends that the defendant disclosed personal and private information of the plaintiff which the defendant had no right to do.
+A similar type of claim is for breach of one’s right to privacy where the plaintiff contends that the defendant disclosed personal and private information of the plaintiff which the defendant had no right to do.
 In these cases, the plaintiff did suffer an injury, though it was not to their physical body, but to their general existence as a person.

 Property Loss/Fraud Litigation

-These are claims brought by a plaintiff against another person or entity asserting that their property was damaged or taken by another person and includes claims where one has had money improperly taken from them or a service not provided which was agreed to be provided.
+These are claims brought by a plaintiff against another person or entity asserting that their property was damaged or taken by another person and include claims where one has had money improperly taken from them or a service not provided which was agreed to be provided.
 Such claims include fraud, unfair competition, misappropriation, improper interference with the right of contract, and similar disputes.

 Business litigation involves claims between persons or business entities and typically involves disputes regarding the performance of services or providing products in exchange for payment or interference with one’s business or property interest.
 Such claims include breach of contract, claims of infringement upon a copyright or a patent, claims of unfair competition, claims of business fraud, and similar claims involving business affairs between individuals, companies, and other entities.

 Government Initiated Litigation

 The United States Government and each of the 50 states have the right to bring civil claims and enforcement actions against a person, a company, or other entity for engaging in conduct that may damage or injure the government or its citizens.
 For example, the United States can bring a civil or enforcement claim on behalf of itself and the citizens of the United States against a company for violating environmental laws, labor laws, banking and security laws, and other statutes which govern the conduct of a particular person or business.